 Everything Changed When Doris Discovered Gray Institute® and Applied Functional Science®

-Always fascinated by anatomy and physiology, Doris enrolled in an anatomy course in Colorado.
-One of her course materials, a book called Born to Walk, mentioned someone called “The Father of Function,” Dr. Gary Gray.
+Always fascinated by anatomy and kinesiology, Doris enrolled in a dissection course in Colorado.
+One of the books she bought at the class was, Born to Walk.
+The book mentioned someone called “The Father of Function,” Dr. Gary Gray.
 Doris started to read about Dr. Gray’s work, Applied Functional Science, and Gray Institute and immediately knew that she had found the missing piece she’d been looking for.

 Doris enrolled in the Certification in Applied Functional Science® (CAFS) and everything “just made sense.”
 From training on three planes of motion to viewing the body as an interconnected whole, Doris couldn’t get enough of the Gray Institute methodology.